-An aerial photograph (Figure 4-10) indicates that Wetland SYW-12, which is at the mouth of Ley Creek and which was sampled as part of this RI, was disturbed during the 1960s.
+An aerial photograph (Figure G-10) indicates that Wetland SYW-12, which is at the mouth of Ley Creek and which was sampled as part of the Onondaga Lake RI, was disturbed during the 1960s.
 This suggests that disposal activities could have occurred here.
-A discussion of the results of soil and sediment sampling conducted in this wetland and in the lake near this wetland is included in Chapter 5.
+A discussion of the results of soil and sediment sampling conducted in this wetland and in the lake near this wetland is included in Chapter 5 of the RI.

-The information listed above indicates that Ley Creek has received a wide range of CPOIs, principally in the form of heavy metals and PCBs.
-These CPOIs are also found in the sediments around the mouth of Ley Creek, indicating a potential contribution from this tributary.
+The information listed above indicates that Ley Creek has received a wide range of COCs, principally in the form of heavy metals and PCBs.
+These COCs are also found in the sediments around the mouth of Ley Creek, indicating a potential contribution from this tributary.

-4.6.2 Onondaga Creek Area
+G.6.2 Onondaga Creek Area